|

 When shipping goods from the U.S. abroad, the shipper should understand that they are responsible for cargo description, the legality of the commodity, and the sufficiency of shipping documents submitted for international shipping.

-Ocean freight carrier's bill of lading in international shipping, which is the "title on shipping goods," as a rule, states 'Shipper load and count' and 'Said by the shipper to contain.'
-That means that the ocean freight carrier and the freight forwarder are NOT responsible for the shipper's information on his/her commodity exporting from the USA.
+The ocean freight carrier's bill of lading in international shipping, which is the "title on shipping goods," as a rule, states 'Shipper load and count' and 'Said by the shipper to contain.'
+That means the ocean freight carrier and the freight forwarder are NOT responsible for the shipper's information on their commodity exporting from the USA.

 An international ocean freight forwarder should guide the shipper in the complexity of international shipment procedures.
-However, it is solely shippers' responsibility to provide all necessary shipping documents related to their international shipping.
+However, the shippers are solely responsible for providing all necessary shipping documents related to their international shipping.

 D. Storage/demurrage at destinations

-Several days before arriving your shipping goods at the destination, your consignee (recipient) should receive a notification from the ocean freight carrier's destination agent in the form of an arrival notice.
-Typically it will be emailed to the consignee.
-That's why it is so important to provide a valid email to your bill of lading.
+Several days before the arrival of your shipping goods at the destination, your consignee (recipient) should receive a notification from the ocean freight carrier's destination agent in the form of an arrival notice.
+Typically, it will be emailed to the consignee.
+That's why providing a valid email to your bill of lading is essential.
 Also, they may give a phone call to the consignee.
 Ensure that the consignee's contact information initially provided in your booking request and transferred to your bill of lading is correct and valid.

 The arrival notice should be in an official format and contain an invoice with destination (local) charges breakdown.